blindcharzard/hetzerk_demo/README.md

 # hetzerk_demo

 first run

-$sudo docker build -t openmm_test .
+'sudo docker build -t openmm_test .'

 and then

-$docker run -it --gpus all openmm_test
+'docker run -it --gpus all openmm_test'